Guru Gobind Singh Medical College: Super-specialization

 The college has super-specialization facilities in the areas of Urology, Cardiology, Neurology, Neurosurgery, Nuclear Medicine and Plastic Surgery.
 Three storied building for super-specialty wing is in final stages of construction.
 Cardiac Cath Laboratory is also established in the College of the hospital.

 Rs.15.00 Crores were allocated by the Government of India for establishment of a separate Unit under Mother & Child Health Care Scheme of NRHM.
 Construction of a three storied building is in progress.

 Diagnostic and testing facilities

-This college has well equipped Departments of Radiotherapy and Nuclear Medicine with the latest equipment like Cobalt -60 Teletherapy, HDR Brachytherapy, Conventional Simulator, Two Linear Accelerators with IGRT & IMRT, SPECT-CT and PET-CT to provide comprehensive care to the cancer patients under one roof.
+This college has Departments of Radiotherapy and Nuclear Medicine with equipment like Cobalt -60 Teletherapy, HDR Brachytherapy, Conventional Simulator, Two Linear Accelerators with IGRT & IMRT, SPECT-CT and PET-CT to provide comprehensive care to the cancer patients under one roof.
 This is the only facility of its kind in a Government institution in North India.

-The department of Radio-diagnosis is well equipped with 1.5 Tesla M.R.I., 16 slice CT Scan, Mammography, Color Doppler and latest Digital X –ray machines.
-The hospital is fully equipped with modern Blood Bank facilities.
-All the diagnostic labs like Biochemistry, Microbiology and Pathology have all the latest facilities and equipment manned by the specialists to provide round the clock service to the patients.
+The department of Radio-diagnosis is equipped with 1.5 Tesla M.R.I., 16 slice CT Scan, Mammography, Color Doppler and latest Digital X –ray machines.
+The hospital is equipped with Blood Bank facilities.